An improved bilinear restriction estimate for the paraboloid in $\mathbb{R}^3$: Introduction

-Our bilinear restriction theorem improves Tao's sharp bilinear restriction estimate (the point $c$) to the range $q>3.25$ (the point $vi$).
+Our bilinear restriction theorem improves Tao's sharp bilinear restriction estimates (the point $c$) to the range $q>13/4$ (the point $vi$).
 Also, our theorem recovers the broad function estimate of Guth and the restriction estimate of Shayya by the arguments of \cite{MR1625056}.
-One open question is whether one can further improve our sharp bilinear restriction estimate to the range of $q>3+3/13$ by developing the arguments of Wang \cite{Wang2018ARE}, which will imply the restriction estimate of her.
+It looks plausible to generalize our result to improved $(n-1)$-linear restriction estimate for paraboloid in $\R^n$ as all the tools used in this paper are still available in high dimensions.
+However, for the sake of readability, we focus only on the three dimension.

-Bilinear restriction estimates have been known to have many applications not only to restriction problem but also to other problems in harmonic analysis, such as Falconer's distance problem \cite{MR2152236}, Bochner-Riesz problem \cite{MR2046812}, and the pointwise convergenece of solutions to Schr\"{o}dinger equation \cite{MR2264734}, and also in partial differential equation.
-The interested readers should consult the survey paper of Tao \cite{MR2087245} and also the introduction of \cite{bejenaru2020optimal}. \\
+One natural question is whether one can generalize this result to more general surfaces under certain conditions.
+Bejenaru introduced interesting curvature conditions in \cite{bejenaru2020optimal}, and he proved sharp $L^2 \rightarrow L^{10/3}$ bilinear restriction estimates for general surfaces in $\R^3$ satisfying the conditions.
+His conditions are so general that even a surface with a vanishing principal curvature (for example, a cone) satisfies the conditions.
+Interestingly, our theorem is not always true for surfaces satisfying his conditions.
+For example, \cite{MR1748920} proved that \eqref{bilinear} is not true for a cone for any pair $(p,q)$ with $q<10/3$ and $p=\infty$. \\

 The proof of Theorem \ref{bilinearrestriction} is built on the arguments of \cite{MR3454378} and \cite{bejenaru2020optimal}.
 Let us compare our proof with Guth's proof and explain the obstacle of our problem.
 By the wave packet decomposition (Lemma \ref{wpd}), we can decompose the functions $Ef$ into wave packets $Ef_{T}$ so that each wave packet $Ef_{T}$ is ``essentially supported'' on the tube $T$.
-In the study of the restriction problem, Guth applied a polynomial partitioning and reduced the problem to some lower dimensional restriction problem in the sense that all the ``significant'' wave packets $Ef_T$ are contained in a thin neighborhood of a variety.
+In the study of the restriction problem, Guth applied polynomial partitioning and reduced the problem to some lower dimensional restriction problem in the sense that all the ``significant'' wave packets $Ef_T$ are contained in a thin neighborhood of a variety.
 Then he proved the lower dimensional restriction estimate.
-However, in our bilinear restriction problem, since the bilinear operator involves two functions, even if we can still apply the polynomial partitioning to the bilinear operator, it is difficult to make all of the significant wave packets of $Ef_1$ and $Ef_2$ be contained in a thin neighborhood of a variety.
+However, in our bilinear restriction problem, since the bilinear operator involves two functions, even if we can still apply polynomial partitioning to the bilinear operator, it is difficult to make all of the significant wave packets of $Ef_1$ and $Ef_2$ be contained in a thin neighborhood of a variety.
 This is the main obstacle of our problem.